VipulKumarSharma/dockering/README.md

 ### To enter a image & execute some commands we have few methods :

-1.Start the container & run command interactively
+* Start the container & run command interactively

         docker start 980b788af773
         docker exec -it 980b788af773 bash

-2.Directly run docker image with command [ It is not an advised approach, which can override the default behaviour of container initialization & might cause problems ]
+* Directly run docker image with command
+[ It is not an advised approach, which can override the default behaviour of container initialization & might cause problems ]

         docker run -it mongo bash

 ### Name & tag the Image